MrHedmad/kerblam/docs/src/tutorial/pipe_docstrings.md

 #?
 Calculate the sums of the input metrics
 #?
 #?
 The script takes the input metrics, then calculates the row-wise sums.
 #?
-These are important since the metrics refer to the calculation.
+These are useful since we can refer to this calculation later.

 ./data/out/output.csv: ./data/in/input.csv ./src/calc_sum.py
     cat $< | ./src/calc_sum.py > $@